Skip to content

 2. Type in JavaScript Debug Terminal and press enter.

-3. VSCode will open a new terminal window.
+3. VS Code will open a new terminal window.
 In that terminal, run:

 pnpm run dev